MascotasBogota/LogIn_backend/MEDIUM_POST_TECHNICAL_DOCUMENTATION.md

 ---

-## 3. Development Methodology and Project Management
+## 4. Functional increments and system evolution

-### 3.1 Iterative Development Approach
+### 4.1 Iterative Development Approach

-Our development followed a structured three-prototype methodology:
+For this class' deliverables, we adopted an iterative development approach, dividing the project into three main prototypes, each building upon the previous one.
+These prototypes include both the planning phase and the development, allowing us to gradually implement features and improve the system based on feedback and testing.

+Due to time constraints, though we had planned to develop the project in three development cycles, we had to adapt the development process to fit the academic schedule.
+As a result, the development takes up two out of the three prototypes, with the first prototype being the planning phase.

-#### Prototype 1: Foundation (Weeks 1-4)
+#### Prototype 1: Planning (Weeks 1-4)

-**Objectives:** Core authentication and basic user management
+**Objectives:** Define project scope, user stories, and technical

+- Identify core features and user needs
+- Establish technical stack and architecture
+- Create initial wireframes and UI designs
+- Set up development environment and version control
-- User registration and login system
+- Define project milestones and deliverables
-- Basic profile management
-- Database schema design
-- Initial React component structure

 **Key Achievements:**

-- Secure JWT authentication implementation
+- Completed requirement analysis
-- MongoDB integration with user collections
+- Defined user stories and acceptance criteria
-- Responsive UI framework establishment
-- Development environment standardization
+- Established project architecture and technology stack
+- Set up GitHub organization and repository

+**Justification:** Before starting the development, we needed to define the scope of the project, the features to be implemented, and the technical requirements.

-#### Prototype 2: Core Features (Weeks 5-8)
+#### Prototype 2: MVP (Weeks 5-8)

-**Objectives:** Lost pet reporting and response system
+**Objectives:** User management and lost pet reporting system

-- Integration with user management module
-- Pet loss report creation and management
+- Implement user authentication and profile management
+- Develop lost pet reporting system
-- Response system for reports
+- Create response system for lost pet reports
 - Image upload and storage

 **Key Achievements:**

+- User registration and login system with JWT authentication
-- File upload service with image processing
+- Basic profile management with image upload
+- Lost pet report creation and management
-- Advanced search and filtering of reports
+- Search and filtering of reports
-- Geolocation integration for pet reports
+- Response system for reports with image upload and

-- Advanced form validation
+**Justification:** The main goal of this prototype was to deliver a functional, yet unfinished, version of the application that could be used to test the core functionalities of the system, following the MVP (Minimum Viable Product) approach.

-#### Prototype 3: Integration and Enhancement (Weeks 9-12)
+#### Prototype 3: Final Version (Weeks 9-12)

-**Objectives:** System integration and user experience optimization
+**Objectives:** Notification system, user reputation, and educational content

-- Reputation system for users
+- Implement notification system for report updates
-- Notification system for report updates
+- Develop user reputation system based on report interactions
-- Educational content management
+- Create educational content
-- Performance optimization
+- Improving the services developed in the previous prototypes
+- Observability and monitoring implementation
+- Integration testing module

 **Key Achievements:**

-- Complete educational module with categorized content
-- Enhanced notification system with real-time updates
+- Notification system for real-time updates on reports
-- Improved responsive design
+- User reputation system to encourage community engagement
+- Educational content management with categorized articles
+- Performance optimization and bug fixes
-- Comprehensive testing suite
+- Integration testing for all components
+- Observability and monitoring with Open Telemetry, Prometheus, and

+**Justification:** The main goal of this prototype was to deliver a complete version of the application, with all the features implemented and tested, as well as to improve the already developed features.
+This prototype also included the implementation of observability and monitoring tools to ensure the system's stability and performance.

+### 4.2 Changes and insights

+Even though we did a careful and detailed planning of the project, we had to do some changes mid way through the development process because there were things we did not foresee or that we did not take into account in the planning phase.
+Some of these changes were:

+- **Image storage:** Initially, we planned to store images locally, but we realized that this was not feasible due to the size of the images and the need for scalability.
+Thus, we decided to use Supabase storage, a cloud storage service, to store the images and generate public URLs for them.
+- **Notification or Filters:** Initially, we had planned to implement a filter service for the reports, but we realized that this was not necessary as the search and filtering functionalities were already implemented in the reports and responses module.
+Thus, we decided to focus on the notification system instead, which was a more valuable feature to be implemented in a different repository.

 ### 3.2 Project Management Strategies